ulpian/cmate/README.md

 You are now ready to go!

 All your files must be created within the `./src` directory.
-You can name your files either with just the alignment number or anything you like.
+You can name your files either with just the alignment number or anything you like but you must declare the alignment id you are working on with `--align`.

 It is recommended that any code that is a module, re-usable function, library etc should be added to the `./modules` folder but this is optional.

-If you are ready to fo just run;
+If you are ready to start just run;

 `npm run start -- --align ALIGNMENT_ID`